zealoct/blog-octopress/source/_posts/2014-03-03-ios-security.markdown

 > Integrating these keys into the silicon helps prevent them from being tampered with or bypassed, or accessed outside the AES engine.

-- A system *random number generator (RNG)* to create all other cryptographic keys
+- A hardware *random number generator (RNG)* to create all cryptographic keys (except those used in Secure Enclave)

 - *Effaceable Storage* for securely erasing saved keys